As Census 2021 was during a unique period of rapid change, take care when using this data for planning purposes.

 Read more about this quality notice.

-This dataset provides Census 2021 estimates that classify usual residents aged 16 years and over in England and Wales by economic activity status and by country of birth.
+This dataset provides Census 2021 estimates that classify usual residents aged 16 years and over in employment the week before the census in England and Wales by the distance they travelled to work.
 The estimates are as at Census Day, 21 March 2021.

 Variable and dataset information